cakephp/docs/en/plugins.rst

 .. todo::

-	This chapter feels incredibly outdated, and a bit repetitive.
-The pizza example is silly, we should change it to something a lot more useful like messages, forum, or users.
-The tips section dates from the 1.1 times, is not accurate at all.
+	Restructure content for less redundancy and easier reading

-        This tradition was continued by simply updating the existing page to use CakePHP 2.0 conventions--it still needs to be updated to be more relevant to current CakePHP development.
+        Update 'Tips' section to be more relevant to current versions of CakePHP